 His main research interests include the foreign policies of small states, international affairs in Eastern Europe, and Euro-Atlantic and Eurasian security.

 Yauheni is a regular contributor to the Eurasia Daily Monitor by the Jamestown Foundation (USA), Valdai Discussion Club (Russia), Global Brief (Canada) and other Belarusian and international publications.
-His articles and comments have appeared in Foreign Policy, Carnegie’s Strategic Europe, Kommersant, Vedomosti, The Washington Post, The Wall Street Journal, Guardian, Huffington Post, The Moscow Times, and other publications.
+His articles and comments have appeared in Foreign Affairs, Foreign Policy, New York Times, Kommersant, Vedomosti, El Pais, Politico, The Washington Post, The Wall Street Journal, Guardian, Huffington Post, The Moscow Times, and other publications.

-He is a member of several professional and alumni networks, including the Younger Generation Leaders Network on Euro-Atlantic Security (YGLN), Chevening alumni network, and the British International Studies Association (BISA).
-He is also a Board member at the Discussion and Analytical Society Liberal Club (Minsk).
+He is a member of several professional and alumni networks, including the Cooperative Security Initiative, Chevening alumni network, and the British International Studies Association (BISA).
+He is also an Advisory Board member at the International Institute for Peace (Austria).

-Yauheni holds a BA in International Relations from the Belarusian State University, an MA in European Politics from Sussex University (UK), and is currently pursuing a PhD in Politics and International Studies at Warwick University (UK).
-His PhD thesis deals with foreign policy strategies of small states that sit in-between centres of geopolitical gravity and have asymmetric relations with them.
+Yauheni holds a BA in International Relations from the Belarusian State University, an MA in European Politics from Sussex University (UK), and a PhD in Politics and International Studies from Warwick University (UK).
+His PhD thesis dealt with foreign policy strategies of small states that sit in-between centres of geopolitical gravity and have asymmetric relations with them.
 Preiherman developed an innovative theoretical model of foreign policy hedging and an explanation of its sources and limitations for small in-between states.